Fragile Island of Peace

 Through compelling interviews and anecdotes from Burundians and peacebuilders, this film will illuminate how peoples’ minds and hearts changed through rebuilding relationships and trust.
 It will travel from individual narratives to the wider implications, illustrating how these personal changes have played out nationally, through policy changes, activities, curriculum reform, and innovative leadership.
 The story Fragile Island of Peace seeks to tell is complex and flawed, as is the fragile peace Burundi has managed to achieve; peace that is often threatened by political unrest as well as the country’s wrenching poverty.
 Those conditions make it even more important to capture what happened during the peacebuilding process.

 Contributions in any amount will be deeply appreciated (and fully tax deductible).
-It will help us launch a film that tells a powerful story about a better way to reach peace.
+It will help us edit a film that tells a powerful story about a better way to reach peace.
 We invite you to join us in taking a stand for more peacebuilding and less war.

 Download the project description (1.2MB pdf).